Skip to content

 Both metaG and metaT analyses produce GFF3 files.
 See issue 184 for more on how the GFF is modeled.

+The main entity identifier used in NMDC is the gene product ID.
+This identifier is used in functioanl annotations.
 This is typically a protein encoded by a CDS, e.g.

 Ga0185794_41 GeneMark.hmm-2 v1.05 CDS 48 1037 56.13 + 0 ID=Ga0185794_41_48_1037;translation_table=11;start_type=ATG;product=5-methylthioadenosine/S-adenosylhomocysteine deaminase;product_source=KO:K12960;cath_funfam=3.20.20.140;cog=COG0402;ko=KO:K12960;ec_number=EC:3.5.4.28,EC:3.5.4.31;pfam=PF01979;superfamily=51338,51556